zwang695/alexa-skills-list/skills/B01KM81OLI/README.md

 * *Alexa, ask Terrapin Nav for the time from Prince Frederick Hall to Computer Science Instructional Center*

-Use Time to class to figure out how many minutes it takes to walk from one building to another at the Univeristy of Maryland.
+Use Terrapin Nav to figure out how many minutes it takes to walk from one building to another at the University of Maryland.

 ***